 Luang Prabang has so much to offer!
 Below, find some of the main attractions and activities to do while in this beautiful UNESCO World Heritage town.
 Our friendly staff at the reception will be more than happy to point out the highlights of Luang Prabang on a map and help you choose the right activities during your stay with us.
-Don't forget to relax - for example in our Palm Tree Health Spa or during a sunset cruise on our private boat!
+Also, our vintage style electrical carts will bring you anywhere in town for free!

 Did you know...
 What's the number one comment from our guests after their stay with us?
 "I wish we had stayed a couple days longer."
 So plan to spend enough time here!
 Find our recommendation of the duration of your stay here.
 Also check out of Offers-Page with our special seasonal offers!

 The Waterfalls around Luang Prabang are one of the must-do Activities.
 Enjoy your day at Kuang Si or Tad Sae Waterfalls, swim in the natural pools with turquoise water and experience the exotic jungle.
 Both Kuang Si and Tad Sae are reachable by Tuktuk or motorbike (1 hour drive).
 Right next to Kuang Si Waterfalls you also find a Bear Rescue Center and the Butterfly Center.
 All of these activities are also very suitable to do with kids!

 There are 34 temples, 12 in the surrounding Peninsula of the Mekong Riverview Hotel.
 The whole day, you can observe the daily activities in the Wats.

 Luang Prabang is renowned for it's beautiful Wats and we are lucky enough to have the famous Wat Xieng Thong as our neighbour, merely a few minutes walk from the hotel.
 Please dress appropriately.